space-wizards/website-content/content/post/22-04-30-progress-report-33.md

 ### Lobby Refactor & More Songs
 *Contributed by Jezithyr, WTCWR68*

 Jezithyr has completely rewritten the lobby UI and it now looks entirely different.
-As a bonus, it now supports lobby art so be on the lookout for that 👀.
+As a bonus, it now supports lobby art!
+Two pieces of lobby art were made by Veritius.

 Further improving the lobby experience, WTCWR68 has added four new lobby songs including two classics from SS13.